-Figure 4.1: Coping With the Bounds
+Figure 4.1: Coping with the Bounds

 We could postulate this to be the effective limit of linear reductionist techniques, which also marks the boundary of mild nonlinearity.
-After that point, Aids to Learning come into play because Tools of Analysis lose their power, especially to provide "good enough" internal models for complex adaptive systems.
+After that point, Aids to Learning come into play because Tools of Analysis lose their power, especially to provide "good enough" internal models for complex adaptive systems (cas).
 In terms of bifurcation points, this is only halfway through the Period-Doubling Cascade.
-Further, we might assume that Aids to Learning can be useful supplements, or substitutes, even earlier.
-This would also tell the practitioner that when the system becomes sensitive to more than two ranges, oscillations, or feedbacks, when the environment begins to cloud judgment with more than two effective possibilities, that the commander or manager would go into "nonlinear mode," bringing to bear Aids to Learning in order to persevere.
+Further, we might assume that Aids to Learning can be a useful supplement, or substitute, even earlier.
+This would also tell the practitioner that when the system becomes sensitive to more than two ranges, oscillations, or feedbacks, when the environment begins to cloud judgment with more than two effective possibilities, that the commander or manager would go into 58

+"nonlinear mode," bringing to bear Aids to Learning in order to persevere.